-So equality is-at the same time should be speciality-speciality at the same time, you know, equality.
-So if you put emphasis on just equality, that is-we call [you] "tamban-kan" [laughs].
+So equality at the same time should be speciality-speciality at the same time equality.
+If you put emphasis on just equality, we call you "tambankan" [laughs].
+[See also SR-69-03-30: "We call someone who understand things from just one side, we call him 'tamban-kan.'
+Tamban-kan in Chinese or Japanese means 'a man who carry a board on his shoulder.'"]
 Tamban-kan means-tam is carry.
 Ban is board.
 "Carrying board fellow."
 [Laughing.]
 He is carrying board, so he cannot see the other side.
 He can see this side only because there is partition.
 If it is very high I cannot see this side [probably gestures].
 If I carry a big board here [probably gestures] I cannot see the other side.

 So if you stick to equality or freedom only-freedom is at the same time restriction.
-Restriction is freedom, you know.
-If you just stick to restriction or rules or freedom, you know, that is, you know-you are carrying a board on your shoulder.
-So you cannot-you can see just freedom or just restriction, or speciality or equality, emptiness or form, you know.
+Restriction is freedom.
+If you just stick to restriction or rules or freedom, you are carrying a board on your shoulder.
+So you can see just freedom or just restriction, or speciality or equality, emptiness or form.

 "Form is emptiness and emptiness is form."
-That is, you know, our understanding.
+That is our understanding.
 To see form is to see emptiness.
-To understand form or color means to understand something more than that-something more than color or form-something which makes form form and color color, you know-something which give you color, something which give you form.
-You have-each one of us has some form, given by the emptiness.
-You-you call it "God" or something, but we call it emptiness.
+To understand form or color means to understand something more than that-something more than color or form-something which makes form form and color color-something which give you color, something which give you form.
+Each one of us has some form, given by the emptiness.
+You call it "God" or something, but we call it emptiness.
 If you say "God," God could be someone who may create many things.
-But our God is not someone who create something-who create everything.
-If you are a Christian, you may be scolded if you say [ask], "If God created earth then who created God?"
+But our God is not someone who create something who create everything.
+If you are a Christian, you may be scolded if you say, "If God created earth then who created God?"
 [Laughs.]
 You may be scolded.
-But will-immediately we ask, you know, who created God?
-If, you know, God is created by someone-some-someone else, then God is also, you know, not different from us, because they are created as we are-as our form and nature is given by emptiness.
+But immediately we ask, who created God?
+If God is created by someone else, then God is also not different from us, because they are created as we are-as our form and nature is given by emptiness.
 Actually we came out of emptiness.